 - AirPlay Mirroring – ???

-I thought it would be really awesome to whip up a AirPlay Mirroring consumer real quick and I thought the useful applications of such an app would be obvious.
-At the time I couldn’t find any technical information on the AirPlay Mirroring protocol so I made a guess that it was very similar to the AirPlay Video protocol, maybe even built right on top of it.
+I thought it would be really awesome to quickly whip up an AirPlay Mirroring consumer and I thought the useful applications of such an app would be obvious.
+At the time, I couldn’t find any technical information on the AirPlay Mirroring protocol so I made a guess that it was very similar to the AirPlay Video protocol.
+Maybe even built right on top of it.
 One of the reasons for this dearth of information was that the setup to test the hypothesis is not a trivial one to get a hold of.
-First of all, hardware-wise you need:
+First, you need the following hardware:

 - Apple TV 2

 - An HDMI compatible TV along with an HDMI cable (My TV at the time was made in 1982.
 It did not have an HDMI input).

 - A micro USB cable (not common currently).

 Software-wise you need to install an iOS 5 beta on the iPad 2, as well as the corresponding iOS update for the Apple TV 2 (that’s what you need the micro USB cable for).
 That setup will allow you to use AirPlay Mirroring, but then you need the wherewithal to sniff the network packets and try talking on the right ports to find out the real story.

 I acquired the all the necessary components and starting hacking.
 The first thing I did was to write a program that would appear to be an AirPlay Mirroring capable device on the network.
 Perusing the available services with Bonjour Browser made this easy enough.
 There it was clear as day, the AirPlay service (“

 _airplay._tcp“).
 Looking in the TXT record fields, there was a “features” section with a bit field of value